bookofproofs/bookofproofs.github.io/_sources/history/15th-century/copernicus.md

 4. Developed an equation that relates the frequency of a planet's orbit to its mean distance from the Sun.
 5. Published a work titled "De Revolutionibus Orbium Coelestium" ("On the Revolutions of the Celestial Spheres"), which allowed for a comprehensive understanding of how the universe works and helped popularize the heliocentric model of the universe.

 Born 19 February 1473, Toruń, Poland.
-Died 24 May1543, Frauenburg (now Frombork), Poland.
+Died 24 May 1543, Frauenburg (now Frombork), Poland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Copernicus/)